 We offer several checking accounts options:

-BBVA Online Checking: Our most popular choice, this account includes complimentary Online Banking, Mobile Banking, and Bill Pay.
-It also features no ATM charges at all BBVA USA ATMs.
+BBVA Online Checking: This checking account option includes complimentary Online Banking, Mobile Banking, and Bill Pay.
+It also features no ATM withdrawal fees nationwide at more than 64,000 AllPoint®, participating 7-Eleven® and BBVA USA ATMs.
 This account has no monthly Service Charge.

 BBVA Free Checking: Enjoy no monthly Service Charge, complimentary Online Banking, Mobile Banking, and Bill Pay.
 You also get free electronic or paper statements, plus no ATM withdrawal fees at any BBVA USA ATMs, and unlimited check writing.

 BBVA Premium Checking: With this option, you earn tiered interest rates on the funds you keep in your account.
-You’re charged no ATM withdrawal fees at BBVA USA ATMs, and get complimentary Online Banking, Mobile Banking, and Bill Pay.
+It also features no ATM withdrawal fees nationwide at more than 64,000 AllPoint®, participating 7-Eleven® and BBVA USA ATMs, and get complimentary Online Banking, Mobile Banking, and Bill Pay.
 It also features unlimited check writing, complimentary premium checks, and two out-of-network ATM charge rebates per month.
-Your $25 monthly Service Charge is waived if you meet certain requirements.
+Your $19 monthly Service Charge is waived if you meet certain requirements.

 BBVA Convenience Checking: With no ATM surcharge or usage fees at more than 64,000 AllPoint®, participating 7-Eleven® and BBVA USA ATMs, accessing your account is more convenient than ever.
 Available in CA/FL only.